Jallianwala Bagh: Memorial site

 During the troubles of 1947 several surrounding buildings had been destroyed.
 In 1951, the government of India established the site as a 'memorial of national importance'.

 The site was renovated between 2019 and 2021.
 The central government had earmarked ₹20 crore in 2019 for the commemoration of the centenary of the massacre.
 In 1920 a Trust was formed with the aim of creating a memorial at the massacre site.
 The memorial was closed to the public in February 2019 for the renovation work, and reopened in August 2021.
 The renovation was criticized by various historians, political leaders and some of the kin of the martyrs; many said that the renovations were improper and had erased the tragedy of the massacre.

-Site
+Sites

 Entrance

 The entrance to Jallianwala Bagh is via a narrow passage, the same passage that was the only entry and exit point at the time of the massacre and the same route that General Dyer and his troops took to reach the grounds.
 At the entrance is a statue of Udham Singh.
-Once entered, some old trees can be seen in the garden with some buildings at the back.
+Once entered, some old trees can be a seen in the garden with some buildings at the back.
 With the words 'Vande Mataram', a flame titled Amar Jyoti (Eternal Flame) is seen burning to the right under a domed meditation area.

-The portico pillars, just inside the garden, represent Dyer's soldiers.